hazels-garage/dust/readme.md

 # dust
+# UNTESTED PROTOTYPE!

 | Left | Right |
 | :---: | :---: |
 | ![left](images/dust-top.png) | ![right](images/dust-bottom.png) |

-# UNTESTED PROTOTYPE!

 ## ultrathin sweep-alike

 **dust** is my attempt at making the thinnest sweep-alike while experimenting.

-Sacrifices were made.
-XIAO is surface mounted to be reversible without jumpers.
-There is no reset button because the xiao has one on it.
-Wireless is possible, but soldering the battery connection on the XIAO is gonna suck.
+### Sacrifices were made.

+- XIAO is surface mounted to be reversible without jumpers.
+- There is no reset button because the xiao has one on it.
+- Soldering the battery connection on the XIAO is gonna suck.
+- The XSwitch and XIAO footprints were created by me and _might_ work.
+- There is a good chance this won't work at all in its current state

 ## MATERIALS - WIP
 - 34x [Kailh X Switches](https://mkultra.click/kailh-x-switches-and-keycaps/)